 Frequently Asked Questions

-Question: Will Titebond 3 glue wash out of clothing?
+Will Titebond 3 glue wash out of clothing?

-Answer: If Titebond Wood Glues are accidentally spilled on clothes, soak it immediately with water and keep it wet until all of the glue has been wiped out.
+If Titebond Wood Glues are accidentally spilled on clothes, soak it immediately with water and keep it wet until all of the glue has been wiped out.

-Question: Is titebond 3 polyurethane?
+Is Titebond 3 polyurethane?

-Answer: Titebond Polyurethane Glue is a technological leap forward in adhesives.
+Titebond Polyurethane Glue is a technological leap forward in adhesives.
 It’s the only polyurethane glue that has a 30-minute working time and a 45-minute clamp time.

-Answer: Titebond Original is only for indoor usage, Titebond II is water-resistant, and Titebond III is waterproof.
+Titebond Original is only for indoor usage, Titebond II is water-resistant, and Titebond III is waterproof.

 Conclusion

-Now you know how long for titebond 3 to dry on wood.
+Now you know how long for Titebond 3 to dry on wood.
 Wait for the glue to dry and cure properly before you start working on your projects.